MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Abstract

 \section{Abstract}

-Entity tracking is a fundamental challenge in natural language understanding, requiring models to maintain coherent representations of entities.
+Entity state tracking is a necessary component of world modeling that requires maintaining coherent representations of entities over time.
 Previous work has benchmarked entity tracking performance in purely text-based tasks.
 We introduce MET-Bench, a multimodal entity tracking benchmark designed to evaluate the ability of vision-language models to track entity states across modalities.
-Using two structured domains, Chess and the Shell Game, we assess how effectively current models integrate textual and image-based state updates.
-Our findings reveal a significant performance gap between text-based and image-based tracking and that this performance gap stems from deficits in visual reasoning rather than perception.
-We further show that explicit text-based reasoning strategies improve performance, yet substantial limitations remain, especially in long-horizon multimodal scenarios.
+Using three domains, we assess how effectively current models integrate textual and image-based state updates.
+Our findings reveal a significant performance gap between text-based and image-based entity tracking.
+We empirically show this discrepancy primarily stems from deficits in visual reasoning rather than perception.
+We further show that explicit text-based reasoning strategies improve performance, yet limitations remain, especially in long-horizon multimodal tasks.
+We apply reinforcement learning to improve entity tracking in open-source VLMs.
+This yields substantial in-modality gains, but does not transfer robustly across input modalities.
 Our results highlight the need for improved multimodal representations and reasoning techniques to bridge the gap between textual and visual entity tracking.